Judy Clemens

 Judy Clemens is a successful American novelist.
-She lives in rural Ohio and is married with two children.
+She lives in NE Texas and is married with two children.
 Clemens is best known for the Stella Crown and Grim Reaper mystery series.
 Her first novel was nominated for the Agatha and Anthony Awards for Best First Novel.
 In 2009-10 she served as president of the international literary organization Sisters in Crime.
 Clemens became a reviewer at New York Journal of Books in 2018.